zlatanvasovic/hackwork/README.md

 # Hackwork

-**Hackwork** (hack + framework) is a simple, layout-based PHP micro framework for making HTML5 sites.
+> Simple, layout-based PHP micro framework for making HTML5 sites

 You can also make HTML4 sites with it, Hackwork doesn't care.

 Licensed under the MIT License.